 The sad truth about hunger: its real causes

 Although the specialists of the FAO in their above-mentioned report do not speak of ‘millions dead by hunger’, they do objectively mention a tragic happening: a famine that resulted in the deaths of more than 250, 000 people in Somalia alone between 2010 and 2012.
 The cause of the famine?
 “Natural disasters and conflicts” (page 38).
 Regarding this aspect it is important to recall that the specialists of the FAO indicate as the principle causes of food insecurity affecting certain countries two important factors.
-On one hand, violent conflicts and political unstability (page 38-39), and on the other hand, natural disasters (page 40).
+On one hand, violent conflicts and political unstability (pages 38-39), and on the other hand, natural disasters (page 40).

 Among the countries identified in 2012 as having prolonged hunger crises are: Afghanistan, Burundi, Central African Republic, Chad, Congo, Ivory Coast, Democratic People’s Republic of Korea, Democratic Republic of the Congo, Eritrea, Ethiopia, Guinea, Haiti, Iraq, Kenya, Liberia, Sierra Leone, Somalia, Sudan, Uganda and Zimbabwe (see note 58).